 In this project we make use of two merged hourly datasets: automated pedestrian counts and weather reports from the National Climatic Data Center.
 Pedestrian counts were recorded at a single downtown location in Montpelier Vermont (population 8,035) for one year from November 2, 2006 to November 1, 2007.
 Montpelier is the state capital and in addition to retail and commercial businesses, the downtown is home to numerous state government office complexes.
+The counter is the grey box attached to the pole with a parking meter (mounted 113 cm above the ground and 328 cm from the buildings).
+It is located on the west side of Main

-The counter is on the west side of Main Street between on street parking and commercial store fronts.
+Street between on street parking and commercial store fronts.
 Figure 1 is the view south.
 A bridge before the hill in the distance concentrates pedestrian traffic to this street within this corridor.
 The town's main intersection is to the north.